 Limit your response to 500 words.
 The essay is used as a writing sample.
 Submit your essay in a double spaced format and include your name on each page.
-Type your essay and submit it to the Office of Admissions by either attaching it as a file to the admission application or sending it to [email protected].
+Type your essay and submit it to the Office of Admissions by sending it to [email protected].

 - Choose an organization for which you work or volunteer.
 Assume that you are recruiting an executive employee.
 Identify the role that person will plan and then describe the mission and goals of the organization.
 Discuss some challenges and opportunities facing the organization.
 Use specific examples to support your position.

 - Describe an experience where you were required to seek and analyze information and then to communicate your interpretation of that information to others.
 Who originated the request?
 What did you do?
 Where did you seek information?
 How did you decide what it meant?
 How did you communicate your results to those who wanted to act on the information you provided?